Arista Records: Acquisitions, sell-offs

-Looking to stave off bankruptcy, Columbia Pictures sold Arista to German-based Ariola Records, a unit of Bertelsmann, in 1979.
-But after Arista lost $12 million in 1982, Bertelsmann sold a 50% interest in the company to RCA Records in 1983.
-In 1985, RCA and Bertelsmann merged their music operations to form RCA/Ariola International; RCA owned 75% and Bertelsmann owned the remainder.
+Looking to stave off bankruptcy, Columbia Pictures sold Arista to German-based Ariola Records, a unit of Bertelsmann, on July 27, 1979; the acquisition was completed on October 1 of that year.
+After Arista lost $12 million in 1982, Bertelsmann sold a 50% interest in the company to RCA Records in 1983.
+In 1985, RCA and Bertelsmann merged their music operations to form RCA/Ariola International; RCA owned 75% and Bertelsmann owned the remaining 25%.

 After General Electric absorbed the RCA Corporation in 1986, GE sold off various RCA assets, including all of its interest in RCA/Ariola to Bertelsmann, and it was renamed Bertelsmann Music Group, though Arista's U.S. releases would not note BMG until 1987.
 That year, in 1987, Arista Records formed a home video subsidiary, 6 West Home Video, in order to release home video titles on Arista Records' musical catalog, and the initial release, which served as the first title for the 6 West Home Video division was a one-hour performance on The Grateful Dead, So Far, with an October release and a list price of $29.95.

 Into the 1980s, Arista continued its success, including major UK act Secret Affair.
 Over the years it acquired Northwestside Records, deConstruction Records, First Avenue Records, and Dedicated Records in the UK.
 In 1989, Arista entered into a joint venture with Antonio "L.A."
 Reid and Babyface in the creation of LaFace Records, record company of Toni Braxton, Usher, Outkast, and TLC, which it acquired in 1999.
 In 1993, Arista also entered into a joint-venture with Sean "Puffy" Combs to form Bad Boy Records.
 In 1997, Arista acquired Profile Records, the home of Run-D.M.C. and Poor Righteous Teachers.